-Arithmetic functions that require integer arguments accept, in addition to integers, rational numbers with denominator '1' and floating point numbers that can be accurately converted to integers.
+Arithmetic functions that require integer arguments accept, in addition to integers, rational numbers with (canonical) denominator '1'.
 If the required argument is a float the argument is converted to float.
 Note that conversion of integers to floating point numbers may raise an overflow exception.
 In all other cases, arguments are converted to the same type using the order below.

-$integer \rightarrow rational\ number \rightarrow floating\ point\ number$
+integer \rightarrow rational number \rightarrow floating point number